Lynk & Co 01: 2022 facelift

 The 01 received a facelift for the 2022 model year and newly introduced 01 hybrid versions with up to 245 hp was also introduced.
 The 01 hybrid versions is available as EM-F and EM-P versions.
 The 01 EM-F and EM-P features a new hybrid powertrain called the LYNK E-MOTIVE.
 It is based on Geely's Hi-X hybrid system.
-The LYNK E-MOTIVE uses a 1.5-litre three-cylinder petrol engine (DHE15-ESZ) for 148 hp mated to a three-speed DHT Pro hybrid gearbox.
+The LYNK E-MOTIVE uses a 1.5-litre three-cylinder petrol engine (DHE15-ESZ) for 148 hp mated to a three-speed DHT Pro hybrid gearbox and uses a 40 kW electric motor.
 The peak thermal efficiency of the engine reaches 43.32% and can reduce fuel consumption by up to 40% and the vehicle has an efficient fuel consumption of 4.88 L/100km on the WLTC cycle.
 The EM-F is a HEV (Hybrid Electric Vehicle) and the EM-P is a PHEV (Plug-in Hybrid EV).
 Lynk & Co claims that up to 70 km of pure electric range can be achieved with the PHEV on the WLTP cycle.
 The PHEV features a 132 kW petrol engine, a 60 kW electric motor and a standard consumption of 1.1 L/100km for the Lynk & Co 01 PHEV.